works

 Created and presented at RAW Gallery of Architecture & Design, Winnipeg, Manitoba Canada.

 Tracings was created to explore the aural landscape of a space, in this case the very unrefined and diverse materiality of the RAW Gallery.
-Tracing the perimeter of the space repetitively with a small selection of implements (including my hands & body, a sponge, a clothes hanger, cymbal and iron rod) brought out the distinct textures of the gallery walls & floor as well as defined the dimension and character of the space.This action was captured through 8 condenser microphones and mirrored back into the gallery through an 8-channel speaker system.
+Tracing the perimeter of the space repetitively with a small selection of implements – including my hands & body, sandpaper, a metal hanger, cymbal and iron rod – brought out the distinct textures of the gallery walls & floor as well as defined the dimension and character of the space through the acoustic responses within it’s architecture.
+This action was captured through 8 condenser microphones and mirrored back into the gallery through an 8-channel speaker system.
 The sounds traced my exact movements, leaving a ghost of my actions and a sonic drawing of the space.

 Photos in slideshow by Travis Cole, Robert Szkolnicki, Jacqueline Young and crys cole.